amulyapath/amulyapath.github.io/projects.md

   <b><u>Project: Carousel </u></b>
   <br><br>

-  <b>Problem:<b> During my first year on UBC Rover I was tasked to find a way to efficently test multiple soil samples to determine whether or not there was life in the samples.
+  <b>Problem:</b> During my first year on UBC Rover I was tasked to find a way to efficently test multiple soil samples to determine whether or not there was life in the samples.
 As this was the first year of Rover Lab, I was able to design my own system from scratch and manufacture it as I saw fit!
 <br><br>
   (next para)
   <br><br>